WM Retail · Point of Sale Kiosk

 Increased POS Adoption: Expanding WM Retail's presence in newly legalized cannabis markets.

-Improved Client Efficiency: Helping clients save time and streamline their operations to grow their business.
+Improved Client Efficiency: Helping stores save time and streamline their operations to grow their business.

 Enhanced Order Frequency and Throughput: Driving business growth by increasing order frequency and optimizing workflow efficiency.